Germany South / Alsace - INTRODUCTION

 - We will enjoy typical Southern German restaurants with lots of "Gemütlichkeit".

-- We will hop across the Rhine river into France to experience the difference between German and Alsatian wines.
+- We will hop across the Rhine river into France and spend two days in Alsace to experience the difference between German and Alsatian wines.

 - We will travel through quietly beautiful sun-kissed rolling hills planted with vines as far as the eye can see.